davemateer/chblog/_posts/2023-03-26-romans-10-have-they-not-heard.markdown

 ## 1. Righteousness based on sincerity

-This is the rather common idea that it doesn’t matter too much the content of your belief, as long as you are faithful to your convictions and sincere.
+This is a review from last week.
+It is rather common to believe that it doesn’t matter too much the content of your belief, as long as you are faithful to your convictions and sincere.
 So, you know … Christianity, Islam, Hinduism, some form of live-in-harmony-with-naturism, activism, etc. As long as you are sincere, all those are valid paths.

 Maybe ... but not if the Bible is true.
 That’s the point of verse 2.
 Israel was